+The repository specifies which name service will be updated.
 The valid repositories are files and ldap.
-The repository specifies which name service will be updated.
-When repository is not specified, groupmod consults nsswitch.conf(5).
-When the repository is files, the user name and other items can be present in other name service repositories and can be assigned to a group in the files repository.
+The default repository is files.
+When the repository is files, the user names can be present in other name service repositories and can be assigned to a group in the files repository.
 When the repository is ldap, all the assignable attributes must be present in the ldap repository, and both the LDAP server and client must be configured with enableShadowUpdate.
 See ldapclient(8) for details.

 Updates the list of users for the group as follows:

 A prefix + before the list adds that list to existing users list.

 A prefix - before the list removes each user in the list from the existing users list.

 With no prefix before the list, replaces the existing users list with the new list of users specified.

 The groupmod utility exits with one of the following values:

 Invalid command syntax.
 A usage message for the groupmod command is displayed.

 An invalid argument was provided to an option.

 gid is not unique (when the –o option is not used).